In the world of writing, one form stands out as different from all the rest: poetry.

 If you’re interested in exploring poetry and using it to improve your writing, start by checking out these accessible resources:

 - IndieFeed: Performance Poetry (podcast): Today’s poets are cutting the edge with poetry that speaks to the 21st century.
 From humor to heartbreak, these poets write out loud.
-Most pieces are under ten minutes, and the podcast updates a few times each week.
+Most pieces are under ten minutes, and although the podcast is no longer active, there’s an immense archive to explore.

 Improving your writing through the practice and study of poetry forces you to whip out your magnifying glass and look at your writing up close.
 Whether you apply poetic concepts to fiction, blogging, or article writing, your engagement with poetry will help you produce better writing.